A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 def __clean_format(element):
 ```

-Makes default numpy complex numbers more pleasing on the eye.
+Turns default numpy complex numbers into LaTeX formatting.
+The number is also rounded to 5 significant figures.

-* `element` (complex float): the complex number to tidy up.
+* `element` (complex float): the complex number to be processed.

 ---